villesundell/move-patterns/src/README.md

 Today Move and its virtual machine are powering [multiple blockchains](https://github.com/MystenLabs/awesome-move#move-powered-blockchains), most of which are still in the early development phase.

-Because Move is currently the most used resource based programming language (especially for blockchains), code examples are written in Move.
+Because Move is currently the most widely developed resource based programming language for blockchains, code examples are written in Move.
 However it is likely that some of these patterns can be implemented also in some other resource based language and ecosystem.

 ## What this book is

-This book is for discussing software design paradigms and best practices for resource based languages, especially Move.
+This book is for discussing software design paradigms and best practices for resource based languages, especially Move and its flavors.

 ## What this book is not